bward3/coding-practice/README.md

 ## 2-sum

-<code>Input: (nums, target) where nums is an array of integers and target is the target sum
+<code>Input: (nums, target) where nums is an array of integers and target is the target sum </code>

-Output: [i,j] where i and j are the indeces of the solution relative to the nums array </code>
+<code> Output: [i,j] where i and j are the indeces of the solution relative to the nums array </code>

 #### Solution